-In general, you make a decision about whether to take a lower benefit earlier or a higher benefit later.
-The automatic bump-up myth simply represents a misunderstanding of how the system works.
+In general, you decide whether to take a lower benefit earlier or a higher benefit later.
+The automatic bump-up myth represents a misunderstanding of how the system works.

 Don’t just take the popular word-of-mouth advice to collect Social Security benefits as early as you can, said Rausser.
 You can shortchange yourself if you jump in without careful thought and analysis.

 “The optimal Social Security benefit commencement age varies widely for each individual and each couple,” Rausser said.
 “The variables that need to be factored into the equation include marital status, level of earnings, availability and amount of other retirement income sources, age, health status and cost of living in retirement.”

 Delaying benefits means larger benefits, but only if you live long enough to collect them.
 For example, if you’re 62 years old and in very poor health, consider claiming your benefits immediately and don’t be seduced by the financial incentives of waiting.

 Be realistic about your life expectancy.
 The longer you’re likely to live, the more reason you have to delay receiving benefits.

 How’s Your Health?
 Retirement Survival Strategies for Rising Healthcare Costs

 Delay Benefits If You’re in Good Health

 The earliest age at which you can retire is 62, at least four years before your full retirement age depending on when you were born.
 But you’ll pay the price for early retirement in the form of a reduced benefit amount.